garrypolley/garrypolley.github.io/_posts/tumblr/2012-06-28-7-databases-in-7-weeks-postgresql-riak-and.md

    My favorite part about HBase is the default versioning.
-Meaning you don’t really need audit tables, because it keeps the older version around forever (defaults to 3).
-It also supports Thrift (a binary protocol), so you don’t have to work with heavy http traffic in a distributed system.
+Meaning you don't really need audit tables, because it keeps the older version around forever (defaults to 3).
+It also supports Thrift (a binary protocol), so you don't have to work with heavy http traffic in a distributed system.